mshalev/windows-itpro-docs/windows/threat-protection/windows-defender-atp/investigate-machines-windows-defender-advanced-threat-protection.md

 ![Image of machine timeline with events](images/atp-machine-timeline.png)

-Windows Defender ATP monitors and captures questionable behavior on Windows 10 machines and displays the process tree flow in the **Machine timeline**.
-This gives you better context of the behavior which can contribute to understanding the correlation between events, files, and IP addresses in relation to the machine.
+Windows Defender ATP monitors and captures all behaviors and events on Windows 10 machines and displays these and their process trees in the **Machine timeline**.
+This gives you richer context of the behavior or event that can contribute to understanding the correlation between events, files, IP addresses, etc. during an investigation.

-### Search for specific alerts
+### Search for specific events
-Use the search bar to look for specific alerts or files associated with the machine:
+Use the search bar to look for specific events or files observed on the machine:

--	**Value** – Type in any search keyword to filter the timeline with the attribute you’re searching for.
+-	**Value** – Type in any search type:value pair to return events matching your search conditions.
 -	**Informational level** – Click the drop-down button to filter by the following levels:
   - **Detections mode**: displays Windows ATP Alerts and detections
   -	**Behaviors mode**: displays "detections" and selected events of interest
-  -	**Verbose mode**: displays "behaviors" (including "detections"), and all reported events
+  -	**Verbose mode**: displays "behaviors" (including "detections"), and all raw events
 -	**User** – Click the drop-down button to filter the machine timeline by the following user associated events:
   -	Logon users
   -	System